 I love villains and antagonists.
-People who possess qualities while doing things and expressing sentiments that we’re told on a mass scale to shy away from.
-Villains who seek out rightful revenge, villains who take justice into their own hands, villains who don’t give two fucks about “morality” or the law.
-The beauty of villains is that they tend to show us the real representation of humanity, the good and bad in us all, and that’s why it can be seen as taboo in a sense to root for someone like Darth Vader or The Joker.
-All of us have the potential to be someone like The Joker but we’re too afraid to show that side of us and like, kill people when we feel like it.
-Seeing them on-screen sometimes is like looking in a mirror, like that Kermit meme if you will.
+Seeing people depicted on screen who possess the very qualities and sentiments that we’re taught by the very same media to shy away from, is fascinating to say the least.
+Villains who seek out rightful revenge, villains who take justice into their own hands, villains who treat morality like the silent, subjective code for humanity that is is, villains who disregard the law much like the people who are in charge of upholding them.
+The beauty of villains is that they show us the real representation of humanity, the good and bad in us all, and that’s why it can be seen as taboo to root for someone like Darth Vader or The Joker.
+All of us have the potential to be someone like The Joker, but fear of repercussions and reputation holds most of us back.
+I say most of us because there are villains around us everyday in plain sight.
+But seeing them on-screen sometimes is like looking in a mirror and plainly laying out your shadow side for you to see, all the thoughts and qualities you refuse to bring to the surface and keep locked away in a mental safe like a Dark Phoenix.

-It’s always fascinating to see realistic portrayals of evil people and even more, seeing how evilness shows itself in different forms, it’s like unearthing the shadow side of ourselves.
-And I think that’s why You has been such a hit on Netflix recently, almost every character on that show is terrible and insufferable in their own way but it’s fun to watch because we can see the embarrassing and problematic aspects of ourselves in them as well.
-Joe is definitely a special case with this, as i’m actually horrified by the amount of tweets I’ve seen of women and men alike romanticizing this freak and saying how much they can relate to him.
+I think we as everyday people have an over-exaggerated idea of what it is to be evil and a villain, and I think that’s why You has been such a hit on Netflix recently.
+Almost every character on that show is terrible and insufferable in their own way but it’s fun to watch because we can see the embarrassing and problematic aspects of ourselves in them as well.
+Joe is definitely a special case with this, as I’m actually horrified by the amount of tweets I’ve seen from women and men alike romanticizing this freak and saying how much they can relate to him.

-What’s so genius about this show to me is how cleverly written it was.
-The entire time you’re viewing the actions and mindset of an abuser firsthand, you’re sitting shotgun with him as you see how his twisted mind works through each episode.
+What’s so genius about this show though is how cleverly written it was.
+The entire time you’re viewing the actions and mindset of an abuser firsthand, you’re sitting shotgun with him as you watch how his twisted mind works through each episode.
 You witness the entire thought process and explanations behind the manipulation and yet... you still fall for it and find yourself rooting for Joe so that he doesn’t get caught despite him being a stalker, an emotional abuser, and a murderer.
 Essentially, you also become the victim in his quest to conquer Beck in every way that he can.
-In a way, the writing lets the viewer experience what emotional abuse is like, and to a lesser extent of course.
+The writing lets the viewer experience what emotional abuse is like firsthand, but to a lesser extent of course.

-But it then becomes creepy to you once you realize the same shit that a psychopath like Joe is doing, is the same shit you’ve been doing for god knows how long.
+But it then becomes creepy to you once you realize the same actions that a psychopath like Joe does, is the same thing you’ve been doing for god knows how long.
 And the craziest part is how normalized it’s become so it’s not really considered stalking despite the fact that we gather intel before getting to know the person to see what kind of person they are.
-You wanna see where they hangout at, what kind of friends they have, where they work, what their hobbies are, a glimpse of their personality before you really decide to invest any sort of time and energy into this person.
+You want to see where they hangout at, what kind of friends they have, where they work, what their hobbies are, a glimpse of their personality and personal life before you really decide to invest any sort of time and energy into this person.
 Truth be told, it’s a little invasive when you think about it, despite this information being public online.

-Instead of asking women out and getting to know them in person, how dating SHOULD be, men will stalk and study women so that he can transform himself into the kind of guy that he thinks she wants (but how would he know if he doesn’t even know her yet!
-Gag) or needs because the real him is a broken creep with unaddressed trauma that any stable and sane woman would run from because she’s not easily blinded by love and manipulation.
+Instead of asking women out and getting to know them in person, how dating should be, men will stalk and study women so that they can transform themselves into the kind of guy that they thinks the girl they’re interested in wants (but how would he know if he doesn’t even know her yet!) or needs because the real him is a broken creep with unaddressed trauma that any stable and sane woman would run from because she’s not easily blinded by love and manipulation.
 This is when friendship circles come into play.
-Niggas be HATING your friends cause they know your friends can smell their bullshit from a mile away.
-They don’t want your friends interfering with their plans of basically destroying you from the inside out for their own pleasure.
+Abusive men more often than not will hate their prey’s friends because they know their friends can smell their bullshit from a mile away.
+They don’t want their friends interfering with their plans of basically destroying their target from the inside out for their own pleasure.
 Everyone has a Peach Salinger (RIP) in their circle, hell your whole circle might be a bunch of Peach Salinger’s.
 And a man like Joe will do everything they can to isolate you and get them out of the picture, which Joe did quite successfully.

 Joe was quite the master at gaslighting everyone around him, and even the audience.
 He made you second guess your stance, your morals, and your opinion of the other characters.
 He killed Benji and tortured him for days yet you still find yourself like, “Hmm maybe he has some points.
 Maybe Peach IS an attention seeker.
 He’s taking care of a little boy, he can’t be that bad.
 Maybe Beck’s friends AREN’T good for her...”
 But this is where discernment comes in and you have to really define what’s good and bad to you.
 It tests your morality.
 Watching this show reminded me that 2 things can be true; that Joe is a fucking psycho and Peach was a little crazy too.
 But she was nowhere near as dangerous as Joe, so I definitely wasn’t going to side with Joe and defend him just because there’s another psycho in town.
 At the worst Peach would’ve been like the clingy insufferable best friend that needs to be around you 24/7 while Joe is actually a serial killer so yeah.

 But that’s why abusers are abusers, they’re good at distorting your view of other people based off of their twisted perceptions and projections.
 What the responses I’ve seen from this show has shown me is that a lot of people still aren’t good at spotting these tactics.
-Worst of all, I’ve seen men ruin the shit and make memes out of Joe, threatening to turn into him if their girl does something they don’t like.
+Worst of all, I’ve seen men ruin it (as they do with everything) and make memes out of Joe, threatening to turn into him if their girl does something they don’t like.
 Even funnier, Penn Badgley has been on twitter constantly telling folks not to romanticize Joe because he’s fucking crazy!

-But Joe is also a representation of the many men who use their superiority complex and psychotic behavior to cover up how fucked up they are, and they are running AMOK on the dating scene.
-Men will whine about women who are insecure and have daddy issues that show their ass on the internet for attention, meanwhile you motherfuckers are killing people and abusing women because your childhood was shit and you refuse to address it.
-What’s worst, lookin’ caked up or crazy?
-CAKED UP OR CRAZY??
+But Joe is also a representation of the many men who use their superiority complex and psychotic behavior to cover up how fucked up they are, and they are running amok on the dating scene unfortunately, which is why I’ve personally resorted to becoming a nun.
+Men will whine about women who are insecure and have daddy issues that show their ass on the internet for attention, meanwhile they’re killing people and abusing women because their childhood was atrocious and they refuse to address it.
+What’s worse, lookin’ caked up or crazy?

 His trauma manifested in so many ways, trauma from childhood and past relationships.
 His constant fear of being cheated on led to his stalkerish & controlling ways, thinking if he kept Beck on a tight enough leash then it wouldn’t happen again.
 His past has since become a part of him, leading him to feel compelled to display bizarre behaviors when in a relationship.
 Being a control freak, keeping tabs on Beck, lurking before and during their breakup, doing everything he could to please and keep her, projecting onto her when trying to fill in the cracks of unanswered thoughts with his own insecurities and assumptions.